Analects: Textual history

 The Dingzhou Analects was damaged in a fire shortly after it was entombed in the Han dynasty.
 It was further damaged in an earthquake shortly after it was recovered, and the surviving text is just under half the size of the received text of the Analects.
 Of the sections that survive, the Dingzhou Analects is shorter than the received Analects, implying that the text of the Analects was still in the process of expansion when the Dingzhou Analects was entombed.
 There was evidence that "additions" may have been made to the manuscript after it had been completed, indicating that the writer may have become aware of at least one other version of the Analects and included "extra" material for the sake of completeness.

 The content of the Pyongyang Analects is similar to the Dingzhou Analects.
 Because of the secrecy and isolationism of the North Korean government, only a very cursory study of it has been made available to international scholars, and its contents are not completely known outside of North Korea.
 Scholars do not agree about whether either the Dingzhou Analects or the Pyongyang Analects represent the Lu version, the Qi version, the old text version, or a different version that was independent of these three traditions.

-To date, the oldest extant manuscript of the Analects are the discovered texts found in the Haihunhou Tomb in 2011; the Haihunhou Analects "circulated at least seventeen years" before the Dingzhou and Pyongyang ones.
+Prior to 2015, the oldest extant manuscript of the Analects were the discovered texts found in the Tomb of the Marquis of Haihun (海昏侯墓, Haihunhou Mu) in 2011; the Haihunhou Analects "circulated at least seventeen years" before the Dingzhou and Pyongyang ones.

+In 2015, Anhui University acquired a corpus of excavated Warring States period bamboo strips containing twenty-five Confucius' sayings with a format similar to the transmitted Analects.
+This set of manuscript was known as the "Anda Manuscript Zhongni Said" (安大简仲尼曰, Andajian Zhongniyue), where Confucius the master was referred by his courtesy name Zhongni.
+Part of the manuscripts featuring content matching the Analects was officially published by the university in 2022.
+A second Warring States manuscript is titled "Kongzi Said" (孔子曰, Kongzi Yue) by modern researchers for the formulaic introduction that appears before each saying.
+It is part of a group of around 800 strips recovered from a tomb in Wangjiazui (王家嘴), Hubei, between 2019 and 2021, nearby what by mid-Warring States was the capital of the state of Chu.
+This manuscript was originally made up of 330 strips, but only a third have survived.
+It has not been published in full yet, although a few strips have been made available.
+This manuscript has so far been shown to have an overlap of 11 sayings with the "Zhongni Said" text published by Anhui University.

+Both the "Zhongni Said" and the "Kongzi Said" manuscripts date back to around 300 BCE.
+The discoveries of these manuscripts confirmed that at least by the mid-Warring States period, the tradition of preserving and organizing Confucius' sayings had existed.